How do you decide what comes next in your life?

 With the new year coming up, maybe this would be a good time to create your first life plan instead of making the same old boring resolutions?

-You get get our worksheets to help you get started in our Printable Library:
+Get our worksheets to help you get started:

 I’m still not sure we have this down to a science, but I’m happy we do this each year.
 It brings us closer and it’s an opportunity to reconnect.